cidetec-energy-storage/cideMOD/docs/source/installing/install_requirements.rst

     $ sudo apt-get update
     $ sudo apt-get install fenics

-CideMOD uses GMSH to create the 3D meshes necessary to run the P4D model.
-To run GMSH several libraries should be available in the machine:
+CideMOD uses Gmsh to create the 3D meshes necessary to run the P4D model.
+To run Gmsh several libraries should be available in the machine:

 .. code-block:: console